-Covering soil with glass or plastic cloches warms the soil and triggers earlier germination of weed seeds.
+Covering the soil with glass or plastic cloches warms the soil and triggers earlier germination of weed seeds.
 By pre-sprouting weeds using cloches and removing them before you plant seeds or seedlings, you limit the need for weeding around delicate seedling roots.
 You also cut competition for nutrients so your intended seedlings can get establish faster.

 Some plants love heat.
 So even if the soil is technically warm enough to plant tomatoes and peppers, making those plants think its summer in late spring can speed growth.
 Also, covering 5 tomato plants with cloches isn’t as much work as using them on, say, a hundred heads of cabbage.
-So, it’s an easy to make use of your lovely cloches even in good weather!
+So, it’s easy to make use of your lovely cloches even in good weather!

 2. Pest Protection Cloches

 Cloches are often made of basket materials, chicken wire, screens, and fabric to protect young plants from potential pests.
 The smaller the weave of the material, the greater the pest protection.

 Woven basket or wire type cloches will keep out birds like crows, nibblers like rabbits, and thieves like squirrels.
 If they are heavy-duty or fixed in place using stakes, they can even be used to fend off free-range chickens or ducks.

 Tighter weaves such as cloches that look like pie screens can keep out insects.
 With a small enough weave, you can even prevent flea beetles and aphids.

 If you have frequent human visitors to your garden, cloches can protect more than just the plant they cover.
 Placed strategically at the ends of rows, cloches make pretty visual indicators of where not to walk for those guests who may not know how detrimental it is to compact garden soil by stepping on it.